nathalia45/herbsjs.github.io/docs/tutorial/graphql.md

 slug: /tutorial/graphql
 ---

+## Introduction to the GraphQL concept

 > GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
 >
 > — [*Introduction to GraphQL | GraphQL*](https://graphql.org/learn)

-Herbs supports in REST **and** GraphQL APIs, which means that you can provide two options for the client's request using the same usecase!
+Herbs supports REST **and** GraphQL APIs, which means that you can provide two options for the client's request using the same usecase!

 Let's walk through the required setup to use that GraphQL layer of herbs.
-The GraphQL server needs 3 main defnitions to work:
+The GraphQL server needs 3 main definitions to work:

 - **Types**: to define the entities properties to the client.
 - **Queries**: to define the usecases which fetch data.